Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Sensitivity Model

 Hence, the user-specified constraint acts on both $R_{Y\sim U\vert X,Z,D}$ and $R_{D\sim U\vert X,Z}$.

 To formulate the sensitivity model or rather the constraints of the optimization problem, we translate the interpretable, user-specified bounds into constraints on the sensitivity parameters as demonstrated in the example above.
 The last column of Table~\ref{tab:constraints} lists the associated optimization constraints for every user-specified bound.
-These inequalities and equalities are deferred to Appendix~\ref{sec:optimization-contraints}; the derivations along with further details can be found in the Supplementary Material~\ref{sec:constraints-comparative}.
+These inequalities and equalities and their derivations are deffered to Appendix~\ref{app:sens-model}.